Goldeno10/BotanicCompass/README.md

 # BotanicCompass
-With Botanic, our mission is to bridge the gap between traditional herbal knowledge and modern pharmacology.
+With BotanicCompass, our mission is to bridge the gap between traditional herbal knowledge and modern pharmacology.
 We aim to provide a user-friendly platform for researchers, students, herbalists, and anyone interested in the world of medicinal plants to access vital information in a seamless and organized manner.

 ## What Sets Us Apart